gor-kaya/gps_imu_fusion/README.md

 # gps_imu_fusion
-This is a repo for data fusion with GPS and IMU.
+This is a repository for data fusion with GPS and IMU.
 The code is a modified version of the "kalman_filter_with_kitti" implementation by Kimura [1]

-src/results_a_plotting.py is for filtering and plotting data from the KITTI Benchmark Suite [2]
+"src/results_a_plotting.py" is for filtering and plotting data from the KITTI Benchmark Suite [2]

-src/results_b_plotting.py is for filtering and plotting data obtained experimentally using an Arduino-based platform and StrathVoyager ASV.
+"src/results_b_plotting.py" is for filtering and plotting data obtained experimentally using an Arduino-based platform and StrathVoyager ASV.
+This project uses the GNSS sensor PA1616D and the IMU BNO055.
+Data capturing file for Arduino is: "arduino_gps_imu_sd.ino".

 [1] M. Kimura, motokimura/kalman_filter_with_kitti.
 GitHub.
 [Online].
 Available: https://github.com/motokimura/kalman_filter_with_kitti.
 [Accessed: Mar.
 28, 2025].